 - Personal Leave: Up to 5 days of unpaid leave per year after 6 months of employment.

-- Compassionate care Leave: Up to 8 weeks of unpaid leave to care for a gravely ill immediate family member.
+- Compassionate Care Leave: Up to 8 weeks of unpaid leave to care for a gravely ill immediate family member.

 - Domestic Violence Leave: Up to 10 days off per year to address domestic violence situations.